Fonglulu/demo_readdoc/docs/source/tutorial/MPI101/basic_mpi.rst

         int MPI_Finalize()

 .. note::
     #. **MPI_Finalize()** cleans up the MPI environment and should be called after all other MPI functions have been called.
     #.
-However, it does not shit down the processes.
+However, it does not shut down the processes.
     #.
-Behaviour could be undefined if called on a process that still particpates in communication.
+Behaviour could be undefined if called on a process that still participates in communication.
     #.
 Consider using **MPI_Abort** for error capture.